German Sauerkraut Pasta Gratin

 Cooking Instructions Sauerkraut Pasta Gratin

-– boil pasta per instructions, drain them.
+– Boil pasta per instructions, drain thoroughly.

-– peel garlic and onion, chop fine.
+– Peel garlic and onion, chop fine.

-– cut ham and Speck in cubes.
+– Cut ham and Speck in cubes.

-– saute onions and garlic in butter, add ham and Speck, then add Sauerkraut.
+– Saute onions and garlic in butter, add ham and Speck, then add Sauerkraut.

-– spice with salt, black pepper to taste, if you like add some caraway seeds.
+– Spice with salt, black pepper to taste, if you like add some caraway seeds.

-– grate cheese if necessary.
+– Grate cheese if necessary.

-– layer a fire proof form with Sauerkraut, pasta and cheese; add black pepper and oregano to heavy cream; pour heavy cream over the gratin.
+– Layer a fire proof form with Sauerkraut, pasta and cheese;

-– bake in pre-heated oven on 400 F for about 30 min (200C).
+– Bake in pre-heated oven on 400 F for about 30 min (200C).

-– if you like sprinkle it with some chopped chives.
+– If you like sprinkle it with some chopped chives.

 Source for this German Recipe